Macro

 The allocation of assets among different strategies, asset classes and investments may not prove beneficial or produce desired results.

-Diversification does not guarantee a profit or protect against a loss.
+Diversificationdoes not guarantee a profit or protect against a loss.

 Equity securities are subject to price fluctuation and possible loss of principal.